 Additionally, was Delta selling $59 (or for 5,000 Delta miles) Sky Club lounge day passes.
 They’ve officially stopped selling those.
 I don’t imagine too many folks were using this method for entry, so this likely won’t affect the foot traffic in Delta lounges too much.

 Fortunately, there are plenty of ways around these new policies.
 And Million Mile Secrets regulars probably already know what I’m going to say.

 Pay MUCH Less for a Delta Lounge Membership

 Both the Delta Reserve for Business Credit Card and the Delta Reserve® Credit Card from American Express come with complimentary Delta Sky Club access.
 That means you can use Delta lounges any time you’re flying on Delta!
 Plus, you can bring 2 guests with you for $29 each.
-These cards come with a $450 annual fee (Delta Reserve Business – Rates & Fees) (Delta Reserve consumer – Rates & Fees).
+These cards come with a $450 annual fee ($550 if application is received on or after 1/30/2020) (Delta Reserve Business – Rates & Fees) (Delta Reserve consumer – Rates & Fees).
 Which is $95 lower than the membership fee you’ll pay beginning January 1, 2019!

 Also, folks who have The Business Platinum® Card from American Express or The Platinum Card® from American Express will receive Delta lounge access when flying on Delta.
 And they’ll get the same guest privileges as the Delta Reserve cards.